hendricwidjaja/T2A2-WebServer-API-v2/README.md

 ```

 Although there were other useful features which were used within Git and GitHub such as the creation of **.gitignore** files, the above git commands form the basis of the main features used for source control and tracking changes to the project.

-The remote git repository which is hosted in GitHub can be found using the link here: [https://github.com/hendricwidjaja/T2A2-Webserver-API](https://github.com/hendricwidjaja/T2A2-Webserver-API)

 ## R3 - 3rd Party Services, Packages & Dependencies